wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     *   (c) in the case of a partnership, all the powers exercisable by a partner or partners.

-    (3) Without limiting subsection (1), a statutory manager has, and may exercise, all of the powers conferred on a liquidator of a company by [section 269][568] of the Companies Act 1993 in the same manner as if the statutory manager was the liquidator of a company in liquidation under that Act, and all the provisions of that section shall apply in respect of the disclaimer of any property of the registered bank as if that property was property of a company to which that section applied.
+    (3) Without limiting subsection (1), a statutory manager has, and may exercise, all of the powers conferred on a liquidator of a company by [section 269][569] of the Companies Act 1993 in the same manner as if the statutory manager was the liquidator of a company in liquidation under that Act, and all the provisions of that section shall apply in respect of the disclaimer of any property of the registered bank as if that property was property of a company to which that section applied.

-    Compare: 1964 No 134 s 38AB; 1986 No 131 s 10; 1989 No 11 [s 46][569]
+    Compare: 1964 No 134 s 38AB; 1986 No 131 s 10; 1989 No 11 [s 46][570]

-    Section 129(3): substituted, on 1 July 1994, by [section 2][442] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).
+    Section 129(3): replaced, on 1 July 1994, by [section 2][555] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).

 ##### 130 Statutory manager empowered to carry on business of registered bank

 *   Subject to this Part, a statutory manager of a registered bank may carry on all or any part of the business of the registered bank and has, and may exercise, in relation to the registered bank, all such powers, rights, and authorities as may be necessary to carry on that business.

-    Compare: 1964 No 134 s 38AC; 1986 No 131 s 10; 1989 No 11 [s 47][570]
+    Compare: 1964 No 134 s 38AC; 1986 No 131 s 10; 1989 No 11 [s 47][571]

 ##### 131 Statutory manager may pay creditors and compromise claims